Samsung considers four sites in U.S. for $17 billion chip plant: documents

 The new plant Samsung plans to build would produce “advanced logic devices” for Samsung’s chip contract manufacturing business, and could create 1,800 jobs, according to previous documents filed with Texas state officials.

-Samsung already has a chip plant in Austin, which due to shutdowns caused by a winter storm last month is expected to need a couple of weeks to resume production.
+Samsung already has a chip plant in Austin, which due to shutdowns caused by a winter storm last month is expected to need some weeks to resume production.

+Samsung’s U.S. customers for its contract manufacturing chip business include Tesla Inc, Qualcomm Inc and Nvidia.

 Samsung is considering a number of possibilities in terms of expansion, a spokesman for the South Korean firm told Reuters on Wednesday, without elaborating.

-Reporting by Joyce Lee; Additional reporting by Heekyong Yang; Editing by Sam Holmes and Himani Sarkar
+Reporting by Joyce Lee; Additional reporting by Heekyong Yang; Editing by Sam Holmes, Himani Sarkar and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.